jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/reviews.md

 universe $ m . /reviews
 ```

-This will build and run the Melts CLI application,
+This will build and run the Reviews CLI application,
 including the changes you've made to the source code.